A global, decentralized mapping network for everyone.

 Maps are one of the most important human inventions.

 Ever since our ancestors started painting on cave walls, humans have used maps to share what we learn about our world.
 Mapmaking technologies have rapidly improved over the past few decades, making it easy for anyone with a smartphone to learn about the world around them.
-Billions of people around the world now use mapping apps every day.

 High-quality maps are also crucial to public and private enterprises.
 That includes the transportation and logistics industries, as well as sectors such as insurance, real estate, utilities, and government.
 Analysts estimate the mapping industry has a market size of $200B to $300B, including mapping apps and APIs, geospatial analytics, GIS, and data collection services.